 The band, which consists of singer/guitarist Dan McGill, Drummer Steve Wexler, Bassist Arthur Cognato, Jr. and keyboardist John DiSilvio are that rare mix of musicians that just understand each other.
 At a recent interview it very quickly became apparent that ego’s were checked at the door and these guys really understand what it takes to work together as a group to make the best music they possibly can.
 In an industry where diva attitudes tend to run rampant, it’s a really refreshing thing to witness.

 The band, who’s influences run from classic rock to hardcore to alternative to jazz and blues, play songs that are a treat for the ears and a treat for the soul.
 And for those of us who are a little wild at heart and who appreciate nothing more than a band that plays as loud and as hard as they possibly can, these guys show their true punk and rock and roll souls while playing live.
 They give us their all.
 The louder, the wilder, the better.
 And for this punk rock girl, that says everything.

 When the band took the stage at The Black Duck in Westport , Connecticut recently, they were asked by the guy running the show to please keep the volume down.
-But in keeping with who they are as artists and musicians with integrity, they played just as loudly and just and hard as their music warrants.
+But in keeping with who they are as artists and musicians with integrity and passion, they played just as loudly and just and hard as their music warrants.
 Fans like me could not accept it any other way.

 J. How long have you been together?

 Dan: This current lineup has been together for about a year.
 But we started about two years ago.

 J. How did the band start?

 John: Me and Dan met and he wanted to get going with a band.
 He had played with Arty for a long time.
 So I got on board.
 It took off pretty quickly once we got started.